tweenrex/tweenrex/README.md

 This library is licensed under MIT.

 ## Contributions / Questions
 Please create an issue for questions or to discuss new features.
+There are also plenty of helpful people on the #tweenrex channel on the [Animation at Work Slack](https://damp-lake-50659.herokuapp.com).